Estate Taxes: Gone Today but Here Tomorrow?

 The changes implemented under the TCJA may influence taxpayers of all sizes, but the interplay of this legislation with pre-existing tax laws in these areas complicates a taxpayer’s options:

 - Step-up in basis — At this time, a full step-up in income tax basis to fair market value is allowed for most assets included in the estate — even if the estate is under the exemption so no estate tax is due — potentially reducing future income taxes heirs could be required to pay if they sold the assets.
 However, to get the step-up in basis, the assets cannot have been gifted outright or in trust prior to death or be held in a bypass trust created from a living trust at the surviving spouse’s death.

 - Portability of a spouse’s exemption — In 2012, Congress made permanent the portability of a spouse’s estate tax exemption, meaning that a surviving spouse can use the unused exemption of a deceased spouse at death.
 This change reduced the need for a bypass trust in a taxpayer’s living trust.

 - Portability of GST exemption — Congress did not make a taxpayer’s GST tax exemption similarly portable for assets held in trust over multiple generations.

-As a result, you should review your estate plan to determine if changes are needed regardless of the size of your estate.
-If your estate is under $11 million, you may be able to make changes to reduce complexity and save income taxes after you pass away.
-If your estate is between $11 million and $22 million, you may want to make taxable gifts to take advantage of the increased exemption, but you must balance the benefits of lifetime gifting with your own future personal spending needs and the loss of the step-up in basis on those gifted assets.
-If your estate is more significant, you will likely benefit from taking steps to fully use the increased exemption, although several different options exist for taking advantage of the increase.
+You should review your estate plan to determine if changes are needed regardless of the size of your estate.
+If your estate is under $11.7 million, you may be able to make changes to reduce complexity and save income taxes after you pass away.
+If your estate is between $11.7 million and $23.4 million, you may want to make taxable gifts to take advantage of the increased exemption, but you must balance the benefits of lifetime gifting with your own future personal spending needs and the loss of the step-up in basis on those gifted assets.
+If your estate is more significant, you will likely benefit from taking steps to fully use the increased exemption, although several different options exist.

 6 immediate considerations